sethyvenatem/blockchain_story/README.md

 }
 ```

 The different blocks are indexed by their 'block\_number' field (which is an integer represented as a string).
 Each block has two fields: 'block\_content' and 'hash'.
 The second is the hash of the first.
-All the hashes are hexadecimal representations of the SHA-256 hash of the string containing the block content.
+All the hashes are hexadecimal representations of the SHA-256 hash of the string containing the block content alphabetically sorted by key.
 All the blocks have 4 fields in common in their 'block\_content' field:

 - 'miner\_name' This is the name of the miner and can be any string specified by the miner.
 It can't have any spaces.
 - 'mining\_date' This is the mining date (string with format %Y/%m/%d %H:%M:%S).
 The date is reported in the UTC time zone and with the seconds rounded to the closest integer.
 Within the restrictions discussed above, it can be set freely.
 It should however be the date at which the block was mined.
 For the genesis block, it can be set entirely freely.